The Ultimate Travel Guide to Cartagena, Colombia

 There is still a US government issued warning against travel to Colombia, which reads:

 Tens of thousands of U.S. citizens safely visit Colombia each year for tourism, business, university studies, and volunteer work.
 Security in Colombia has improved significantly in recent years, including in tourist and business travel destinations such as Bogota, Cartagena, Barranquilla, Medellin, and Cali.

 However, violence linked to narco-trafficking continues to affect some rural and urban areas.
-Despite significant decreases in overall crime in Colombia, continued vigilance is warranted due to an increase in recent months of violent crime, including crime resulting in the deaths of American citizens.
+Despite significant decreases in overall crime in Colombia, continued vigilance is warranted due to an increase in recent months of violent crime.

 Can I drink the tap water in Cartagena?

 On the coast of Colombia, it’s recommended to buy bottled water (it’s very cheap!) as opposed to drink from the tap.
 But, theoretically, the tap water is supposed to be fine, that’s just the tip I’ve heard from other travelers.
 You don’t have to worry about ice or vegetables or anything like that.
 In Medellin, on the other hand, which is inland and a big city, it’s perfectly okay to drink their (very good!) tap water, and I drink it every day when I’m there!

 Do I need to know Spanish to travel in Colombia?